 Always keep the Palm at least four metres from an operating heat source due to the negative effects it has on transpiration and therefore leaf hydration.

-Feed twice a month during the growing period, and monthly for the rest of the year using a 'Houseplant' labelled fertiliser.
+Feed every four waters during the growing period and every six in the autumn and winter using a 'Houseplant' or 'Palm' labelled fertiliser.
 Never apply a 'ready to use’ product into the soil without a pre-water first, as it may burn the roots and lead to yellowed leaves.

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 Yellowing lower leaves (closest to soil) could be a sign of over-watering, but equally is a byproduct of maturity.
 If the older leaves rapidly become yellow in quick succession, over-watering could be to blame.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it.